sreejithbnaick/dexcount-checker/README.md

 * Avoid more unnecessary new abstract classes and extra methods, since both definition and implementation of class and override takes extra count.
 * Same for Regular class as Abstract classes.

+## See your self by running the code.
+* Run assembleDebug and see output in console.
+Eg `Total methods in app-debug.apk: 1161`
+* Try commenting the code and re-run and see the difference.